Welcome to the Science Museum of Minnesota

 Where do I park?

-Parking is available in the Science Museum’s own parking ramp.
+Convenient parking is available at the Science Museum’s enclosed parking ramp.
 There is also metered street parking nearby as well as street parking in the nearby neighborhood.

 How long does a visit take?